 Through the consolidation of Hibbing Community College and Range Technical College-Hibbing, Hibbing Community College, a technical & community college, was established on July 1, 1996.
-Governed by the Minnesota State Colleges and Universities System, HCC is a two-year, community and technical college.
+Governed by the Minnesota State Colleges and Universities System, HCC was established as a two-year, community and technical college.

 In 2001, the college completed a co-location project, resulting in the building of a new addition to the campus.
-The new campus better supports HCC's educational mission and enriches the lives of all who study and work here.
-The new facility is truly a campus for the 21st century.
+The new campus better supports the campuses educational mission and enriches the lives of all who study and work there.
+The new facility was truly a campus for the 21st century.

 In 2004, Hibbing Community College joined the Northeast Minnesota Higher Education District, a group of two-year technical, community and consolidated colleges in Minnesota's Arrowhead region.
 Joined together under one President and governance structure, HCC and its sister colleges now, more than ever, effectively serve the life-long learning needs of the people of this region.

 On May 23rd, 2022, the five colleges of the Northeast Higher Education District (NHED), which included Hibbing Community College merged into a single accredited college, Minnesota North College.

 While the stand-alone organization Hibbing Community College may not exist anymore, the Hibbing College Foundation will continue to focus its mission on the Minnesota North College-Hibbing campus, and its students and programs, just like it always has.